 How to Configure package.json for Dual Modules

-Apply the following package.json configuration to establish deterministic dual-module resolution:
+Apply the following package.json to establish deterministic dual-module resolution:

 {